Japan Itinerary Kyoto Mt Fuji Tokyo by JetSettingFools.com

 Nishiki Market Hall in Kyoto, Japan

-Spend the afternoon eating your way through the traditional and modern fare at Kyoto’s Nishiki Market.
-The market hall features more than 100 food stalls where visitors can try fresh seafood-on-a-stick and sweet treats.
-End your first day with a craft beer at Bungalow or Kyoto Beer Lab or get a total local experience with drinks and fried snacks at Hyaku.
+The hall features more than 100 food stalls where visitors can try fresh seafood-on-a-stick and sweet treats.
+End your first day with a craft beer at Bungalow or Kyoto Beer Lab.
+Alternatively, get a total local experience with drinks and fried snacks at Hyaku.

 Bamboo grove in Arashiyama in Kyoto, Japan

-On the second day of your trip, get an early start and catch a train to Arashiyama.
-The district is known for its Bamboo Forest, quaint temples and lush gardens.
-Spend the morning seeing the sights – and don’t miss often-skipped temples: Gioji Temple and Adashino Nenbutsuji Temple!
-By mid-day, hop aboard a historic tram and rattle through Kyoto suburbs to our recommended lunch spot, Okonomiyaki Katsu – a small family-owned Japanese savory pancake shop.
+Spend the morning seeing the sights – and don’t miss Gioji Temple and Adashino Nenbutsuji Temple.
+By mid-day, hop aboard a historic tram and rattle through Kyoto suburbs to our recommended lunch spot.
+Okonomiyaki Katsu is a small family-owned Japanese savory pancake shop.

 Famous Golden Temple Kinkakuji Temple in Kyoto, Japan